ameli/restoreio/README.rst

     from restoreio import restore

-* `restoreio.scan <https://ameli.github.io/restoreio/generated/restoreio.scan.html#restoreio.scan>`__: performs a pre-scan of your netcdf dataset.
+* `restoreio.scan <https://ameli.github.io/restoreio/generated/restoreio.scan.html#restoreio.scan>`__: performs a pre-scan of your NetCDF dataset.
 You may import this function as

   ::